Dinah Marler: Storylines

 The truth about what Dinah had been doing would come to light in the summer of 2004 when Cassie discovered that a mysterious woman, in Europe, was using her credit cards.
 The mystery became even more intriguing when she realized the woman was posing as Princess Cassandra Winslow, herself.
 Not long after, Jeffrey O'Neill, the Springfield D.A., tracked Dinah (now Gina Tognoni) down and warned her that he would prosecute her if she continued impersonating Cassie.
 Far from being concerned, Dinah instead flirted with Jeffrey, bringing to mind when they met two years ago—when he rescued Dinah (who had miscarried her baby) who was languishing in a European prison.
 But Jeffrey's rescue had a price—in exchange she had to help him, by impersonating her old rival Cassie, who to Dinah's utter shock, was now married to an actual Prince, Richard Winslow, a dead-ringer for Jeffrey.
 Cassie was eventually widowed and living in Springfield, where Jeffrey now lived as well.
 Although Jeffrey thought that he had scared Dinah, but she continued masquerading as the Princess.
 After Cassie almost caught her, Dinah decided to go back to Springfield, in disguise since she was still wanted for Hart's murder.
 In Springfield, Dinah contacted Ross, who urged Dinah to turn herself in, which she did.
 Soon Dinah made her way to the Jessup farm where she came face to face with Hart's son, R.J.
 Introducing herself as his imaginary friend, she convinced the boy to keep her existence a secret.
 In the meantime, Dinah offered Edmund a deal to work together and ensure that Jeffrey never got too close to Cassie.
 Dinah admitted she had her sights set on Jeffrey and against his better judgment, Edmund created an alliance with her.
 Later, Dinah secretly called Jeffrey to convince him she was still safe and sound in Europe.
 However, when he learned that a mysterious person was stalking Cassie, even trying to kill her.
 Jeffrey continued to hunt for Dinah, finally finding her in Bill's apartment.
-He tried to threaten her into leaving town, again but she broke down his defenses and the pair almost wound up making love.
+He tried to threaten her into leaving town, again but she broke down his defenses and the pair almost wound up having sex.
 Soon after, Dinah began actively stalking Cassie.
 Yet, Jeffrey kept quiet, instead trying to handle Dinah himself and urging her to give up her obsessive vendetta against Cassie.
 Deciding to get rid of Dinah once and for all, Jeffrey put her on a plane to Europe under guard, however, Dinah bribed a lookalike to take her place while she stayed in Springfield.
 Things finally came to a head one stormy night at the Jessup farm.
 Upon arriving at the barn, Dinah spotted Edmund knocking Jeffrey out with a shovel.
 The blow caused Jeffrey, who was holding a candle to fall, and the barn went up in flames.
 Edmund was able to drag Jeffrey to safety, while unbeknownst to them, Cassie entered the burning barn and spotted RJ trapped at the top level.
 Cassie became trapped under falling debris, but Dinah saved the day by rescuing RJ and alerting Edmund and Jeffrey to Cassie.
 Dinah was finally caught and sent to jail for Hart's death.
 The key witness was Cassie.
 As the sole witness to the shooting, if Cassie stated that Dinah was not in sound mind during the shooting—then Dinah would go free.
 Hoping to facilitate her release, Dinah tried to convince both Cassie and Blake that she was truly remorseful about Hart's death.
 Although Blake remained convinced that Dinah should stay behind bars, Cassie decided it was not worth the emotional rigors and stated that Hart's shooting was an accident.